vanjac/chromafiler/README.md

 ChromaFiler works on Windows 8 through 11 (and [mostly](https://github.com/vanjac/chromafiler/issues?q=is%3Aopen+label%3Awindows7+label%3Abug) works on Windows 7).

-> Note: There is currently a bug with the new 22H2 update for Windows 11 causing unnecessary whitespace in the left margin of windows.
-This will be fixed in a future update.

 ## Download

 [<img src="https://getbadgecdn.azureedge.net/images/en-us%20dark.svg" width="135" height="48" alt="Microsoft Store app badge">](https://apps.microsoft.com/store/detail/XPFFWH44RPBGQJ)

 Check the [Releases](https://github.com/vanjac/chromafiler/releases) page for the latest beta build.
 ChromaFiler can also be installed from the [Microsoft Store](https://apps.microsoft.com/store/detail/XPFFWH44RPBGQJ) (single user only).
 See [installation instructions](https://github.com/vanjac/chromafiler/wiki/Installation) for additional information.

-ChromaFiler is still in development, so be sure to check for updates periodically.
-There is a "Check for updates" button in ChromaFiler Settings, under the About tab.
+ChromaFiler is still in development, so be sure to turn on the [auto check for updates](https://github.com/vanjac/chromafiler/wiki/Settings#updateabout) feature so you'll be notified of new releases.

 ## Tutorial